gebes/there/.github/README.md

    if err != nil {
       panic(err) // panic if the data was invalid. can be caught by Recoverer }
-   return there.WithHeaders(MapString{ // set proper content-type
+   return there.WithHeaders(map[string]string{ // set proper content-type
       there.ResponseHeaderContentType: "application/x-msgpack",
    }, there.Bytes(code, msgpackData))
 }

 func Get(request there.Request) there.Response {
-   return Msgpack(there.StatusOK, map[string]string{ // now use the created response
+   return Msgpack(status.OK, map[string]string{ // now use the created response
       "Hello": "World",
       "How":   "are you?",
    })